elvis-mw/APPLE-STORE-SALES-SQL-ANALYSIS/README.md

 ```
 Insight

 - High claims for recently launched products might point to manufacturing defects or design flaws.
-Businesses should use this data to adjust production and improve new product testing.
+Store could use this data to adjust production and improve new product testing.

 ## 16. Calculate how many warranty claims were filed within 100 days of a product sale.
 Objective: